chenaciousD/website/content/projects/Experiments in supervised and unsupervised learning/index.md

 ## Training my own Neural Net

-The goal for me was to see an end-to-end machine learning workflow.
+My goal was to see an end-to-end machine learning workflow.
 I used the FastAI library for its ease of use.
 I found a dataset available from [Harvard](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/IGNELZ).
 The Annotated Image Database of Architecture is comprised of about 15,000 images that are pre-labeled across various categories including building type and location.
 The images were sourced originally from [Archdaily](https://www.archdaily.com/), an architecture blog.

 - The workflow started with loading and processing image filenames and labels for training, validation, and testing.
 - I created pandas DataFrames to organize the datasets.
 For model training and evaluation, it sets up DataLoaders with the necessary image transformations.